 Ways You Can Earn

 There’s always a lot of different types of bonuses and ways to earn within the mlm world so I like to keep things simple and straight forward.

 Retail Commissions: You can earn commissions by selling people the product.
 This comes in anywhere from 7-20% depending on your level within the company.

 Downline Commissions: You can earn based on your organisations performance at a flat rate of 7% and this is capped depending on your level within the company.
 This is one of the key differences I found that is different to most mlm companies I’ve reviewed.
 There are no levels, your team is simply placed in your organisation as a group and you earn 7% on their sales.
 The amount is capped but increases as your rank increases.

 Either way, this is where most people will focus their attention and where the majority of money is going to be made.
 Leveraging the efforts of others is the name of the game with companies like this.

-Bonuses: There’s a lot of different kinds of bonuses on offer and essentially it is to reward people for higher performance within the company.
+Bonuses: There’s also a few bonuses on offer to reward the higher performers within the company.

 This fee allows you to get 30-40% off your orders and requires an auto-ship every month to be part of, which leads me to talk about the cost of staying in business.